Disclaimer: J. K. Rowling is our queen, undisputedly. I'm just a petty thief who enjoys tinkering around in another's world.

-Once the two sisters had left, Hermione rubbed harshly at her eyes with her palms, feeling the sting in her cheek and wondering what in Merlin's name she had gotten herself into.
+Once the two sisters had left, Hermione rubbed harshly at her eyes with her palms, feeling a shadow of the sting in her cheek lingering in her mind and wondering what in Merlin's name she had gotten herself into.

 And Narcissa… Hermione was somewhat frightened of Narcissa, but still oddly drawn to her.
 She seemed so distant, unaffected by anything, until suddenly she would speak or act and she held such power.
 Hermione felt guarded towards her.
-There was clearly more to this woman than a pureblood trophy wife or a cold-hearted witch.
+There was clearly more to this woman than a pure-blood trophy wife or a witch with a heart of ice.

 And Lucius.
 Hermione shuddered even thinking the name.
 There was a man of cowardice and cruelty all wrapped up in one unpleasant package.
 She had felt the stares of drunken lechery on her before, at the bar, but she knew how to handle sad or lonely drunkards.
 Even angry drunkards.
 But a sober, angry man who still looked her with desire was something she had little experience with.
 Well, none, to be honest.
 Men who weren't drunk didn't pay her much mind in Diagon.
 She wasn't pretty; she was worn, tired, and far too undernourished to be pretty, she had always been told.
 But she guessed Lucius's attentions were more to spite his wife than any real attraction, which only made him more dangerous.
 Hermione despised creatures like him, people who had no real aura of power, yet who used magical or physical superiority to intimidate those weaker than them.